-Canon 60D versus Sony A5100
+Canon 60D vs Sony A5100

-The Canon EOS 60D and the Sony Alpha A5100 are two digital cameras that were announced, respectively, in August 2010 and August 2014.
+The Canon EOS 60D and the Sony Alpha A5100 are two digital cameras that were revealed to the public, respectively, in August 2010 and August 2014.
 The 60D is a DSLR, while the A5100 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A5100 is considerably smaller (55 percent) than the Canon 60D.
 Moreover, the A5100 is substantially lighter (63 percent) than the 60D.
 It is worth mentioning in this context that the 60D is splash and dust resistant, while the A5100 does not feature any corresponding weather-sealing.